 The Bridge to Donor Egg IVF - An Honest Conversation, Never Rushed

-Wellspring’s philosophy is Own Eggs First.
-Every clinically viable option for pregnancy with a patient’s own eggs is explored before donor eggs are discussed.
-But being truly patient-centred also means speaking honestly when repeated own-egg attempts are very unlikely to succeed.
+At Wellspring IVF, our philosophy is Own Eggs First.
+Every clinically viable option to achieve a pregnancy with a patient’s own eggs is explored before donor eggs are discussed.
+However, being genuinely patient-centred also means having an honest, compassionate conversation when own-egg IVF is unlikely to succeed — so that couples can make an informed decision about the path forward.

 When this conversation usually begins

-Dr. Pranay Shah usually initiates it when two or more well-managed Mini-IVF or DuoStim cycles have failed to produce viable embryos, when embryo testing shows universal chromosomal abnormality, or when age and AMH together suggest further own-egg attempts carry very low probability with high time cost.
+Dr. Pranay Shah will initiate this conversation when: two or more well-managed Mini-IVF or DuoStim cycles have failed to produce viable embryos, PGT-A testing of available embryos confirms chromosomal abnormality in all assessed embryos, and age and AMH together suggest that further own-egg attempts carry very low probability with significant time cost.

 Frequently Asked Questions